prg007/HW_02_Systems/README.md

 Tests the functionality of the fifo eviction policy.
 We use an `std::queue` as our implementation of the `fifo_eviction` policy.
 For further comments about what tests we are using refer to the source file `test_cache_lib.cc` again.
 ## LRU Evictor Test
  Tests the functionality of the LRU eviction policy.
+We refer you to the `test_cache_lib.cc` source file once again for details and comments about our test cases.